-When planning a trip to the state make sure to include the below top 20 tourist attractions in Idaho.
+When planning a trip to the state, make sure to include the below top 20 tourist attractions in Idaho.

 Travel to central Idaho to visit the Craters of the Moon National Monument & Preserve.
-It represents and protected volcanic region of the Snake River Plain.
+It represents and protected the volcanic region of the Snake River Plain.

 The nature preserve consists of three lava fields and hundreds of miles of grasslands.
 The plains rest between two tectonic plates - the movement of the plates caused the formation of the Great Rift of Idaho, one of the deepest rift cracks in the world.